kjuraszek/epd-rpi-controller/README.md

 - installs Python dependencies
 - creates docker network `epd-rpi-network`

-You should adjust config file to your needs.
+You should adjust config and .env files to your needs - however bear in mind that all defined variables/parameters in examplary files are crucial for controller to work properly.
 Also to run the Controller you must prepare Views in `controller/custom_views/views.py` (file by default doesn't exist) - take a look on file `example.py`.
 Alternatively you can use a command:

 `make create-views-file`